Shandy

-Shandy is beer or cider mixed with a lemon or a lemon-lime flavored beverage.
-The citrus beverage, often called lemonade, may or may not be carbonated.
-The proportions of the two ingredients are adjusted to taste but are usually half lemonade and half beer/cider, resulting in a lower ABV for the finished drink.
-Shandies are popular in the UK, Europe, Australia, New Zealand, South Africa, and Canada (where they are sometimes known by the French name Panaché).
+Shandy is beer or cider mixed with a lemon flavoured beverage, usually half lemonade and half beer or cider, resulting in a lower ABV for the finished drink.
+Shandies are popular in Europe, Australia, New Zealand, South Africa, the Caribbean, and Canada.

 In some jurisdictions, the low alcohol content of shandies exempts them from laws governing the sale of alcoholic beverages.

 Etymology

 The debated origin of the term (recorded first in 1888) is shortened from shandygaff, from Britain in 1853 and itself of obscure source.